After completing the course, the student will be able to:

 - Contribute in a sophisticated way to debates on specific cases of ritual / ceremony.

 After a theoretical introduction to the connection of rituals, ceremonies, culture and society, attention will be paid to both ‘traditional’ rituals and ceremonies and newly invented rituals and ceremonies in Europe (and beyond).
 The course will present rituals and ceremonies that are supposed to contribute to social cohesion or to the integration of ‘outsider groups’ in societies that are influenced by the dynamics of globalization, migration and digitalization.
-The course will also focus on rituals and ceremonies after disasters or atrocities.
+The course will also focus on rituals and ceremonies after disasters or atrocities and (online) rituals related to death and dying.
 Examples of both civil and religious rituals and ceremonies will be dealt with in this course.